Why Relationships Don't Work

 belittle them in public

-As each partner gets in this power struggle and manipulation in order to win, the relationship turns into a war zone of damages where there are no winners, only casualties.
+As each partner plays out this game of power struggle, control and manipulation, the relationship turns into a war zone with no winners; only damage and casualties.

 The fundamental driving force for all our negative feelings, belief and destructive behaviour, is our MOULD.
 For a relationship to work in a natural, unconditional way, partners and parties must give 100% of themselves unconditionally without expectations of paybacks or returns.